CTSRD-CHERI/cheri-exercises/src/exercises/compile-and-run/README.md

 # Compile and run baseline and CHERI-enabled programs

-This exercise steps you through getting up and running with code compilation and execution for baseline and CHERI-enabled programs.
+This exercise steps you through getting up and running with code compilation and execution of baseline and CHERI-enabled programs.

-The first test program is written in conventional C, and can be compiled to RISC-V, ARMv8, CHERI-RISC-V or Morello targets:
+The first test program is written in conventional C and can be compiled on both baseline and CHERI-enabled targets:

 1. Compile `print-pointer.c` with either a RISC-V target and a binary name of `print-pointer-riscv` or an ARMv8 target and name of